-In 1997 the BC MOTH (Ministry of Transportation and Highways) was planning The Island Freeway Project, which would see a new, 4 lane, 500 klm freeway from Victoria to Port Hardy on Vancouver Island.
+In 1997 the BC MOTH (Ministry of Transportation and Highways) was planning The Island Freeway Project, which would see a new, 4-lane, 500 km freeway from Victoria to Port Hardy on Vancouver Island.
 This freeway would include over 3 million square feet of new, 4-lane, concrete bridge decks.

 BC MOTH up until this time had been applying linseed oil on their bridge decks.
 Linseed oil would work as a waterproofing coating for a year or two and but did nothing to reduce wear on the decks.

-We explained how we could treat these decks with a product that would not only permanently waterproof the decks, but also significantly harden them, which would reduce wear due to the abrasion from tire wear.
+We explained how we could treat these decks with a product that would not only permanently waterproof the decks, but also significantly harden them, reducing wear due to the abrasion from tire wear.
 They decided to test our product.

-Over the following year our deep penetrating product was applied to treat 3 of 4 lanes on approximately 70 bridge decks totaling over 500,000 square feet.
-About half these decks were new decks and half were existing decks of various ages with various degrees of deterioration, to the point where the worst decks had all the fines sluffed off, and loose rocks delaminating.
+Over the following year, our deep penetrating product was applied to treat 3 of 4 lanes on approximately 70 bridge decks totalling over 500,000 square feet.
+About half of these decks were new decks and half were existing decks of various ages with various degrees of deterioration, to the point where the worst decks had all the fines sluffed off, and loose rocks delaminating.